uibcdf/Study_Group_MMGBSA/README.md

 Some rules to be all on the same page:

-- The papers' list found in the file 'Name-of-student.md' is a tentative guide with a list of papers to be read in order.
+- The file 'Name-of-student.md' has a tentative guide with a list of papers to be read in order.
 Week by week the file has to be updated if additional papers were read.

 - After reading a document, the student will open a new issue in this repository with the corresponding document-keyword as title.
 The body of the first post in the issue will contain the bibligraphic reference together with three or four lines giving a breaf summary with those ideas the student wants to highlight.